bitrise-io/devcenter/_articles/jp/builds/monitoring-your-builds-with-meercode.md

 3. On the **Integrations** panel, select **Bitrise** and enter your Personal Access Token.

    ![](/img/meercode2.png)
-4. After selecting organizations and repositories to monitor, your dashboard and insights tabs will be ready to use.
+4. After selecting Workspaces and repositories to monitor, your dashboard and insights tabs will be ready to use.

 ## CI build monitoring on Meercode